 Pumpkin Overnight Oats

 - ½ cup pumpkin puree, not pumpkin pie filling

 - 1 package stevia or sweetener of your choice

 - ¼ cup vanilla Greek yogurt

 - Mix the oatmeal, milk, pumpkin puree, pumpkin pie spice and stevia in a container with a lid.
-Put in fridge and allow to soak overnight.
+Put in fridge and allow to soak for a minimum of 4 hours but up to overnight.

-- In the morning add the dollop of vanilla Greek yogurt.
+- In the morning add a dollop of vanilla Greek yogurt.
 Top with cinnamon and walnuts.